Urinary incontinence and overactive bladder

 • Endoscopic procedures of the bladder or bowel

-There’s no single incontinence or overactive bladder treatment that works for everyone.
-That’s why we offer medical and surgical treatment options tailored to you.
+There’s no single incontinence or overactive bladder treatment that works for everyone, but there are a variety of medical and surgical options that can be tailored to you.

-From medical management to pelvic floor physical therapy (to strengthen the pelvic floor muscles) to state-of-the-art urogynecologic surgery, we help you regain health, confidence, comfort and quality of life.
+From medical management and pelvic floor physical therapy to state-of-the-art urogynecologic surgery, our team at Aurora Health Care helps you regain health, confidence, comfort and quality of life.

 Surgical treatments for urinary incontinence